Posted by Amy Carbone on Apr 10, 2025 11:20:49 AM

 When opening a dental practice, you’ll need to put together your team.

-Starting your own practice requires you to register your business as a legal entity.
-You’ll be required to pay any applicable up-front charges required by your state, including registration fees, which vary depending on your location.
+You’ll be required to pay any applicable up-front charges required by your state, county, and locality, including registration fees, which vary depending on your location.

 6. Practice Equipment